UCI-GDIM32-W25/in-class-activities-hayaya22333/README.md

 ### Activity 3
 [In-class commit to MG4](https://github.com/hayaya22333/HW4/commit/90e4bedf81fa90b58ea86d9824efb1fa5903b7a1)

-I created all the objects for the scene and added all required empty script files.
+I created all the objects for the scene and created respective script files for each of them.